 Ben is a member of the Texarkana Texas Bar Association and a former officer of the Texarkana Young Lawyers Association.
-He was recently recognized as one of the top personal injury and product liability lawyers in Texarkana as well as one of Texarkana’s top young lawyers.

 Ben was born and raised in the small East Texas town of Pittsburg.
 Ben’s mom has worked as a paralegal for most of his life, which exposed him to the legal field at an early age and brought about a desire to help those injured and wronged by others.
 His dad is a farmer and cattle rancher, who along with Ben’s mom raised him on the values of hard work and integrity in dealings with others.
 Ben worked on his dad’s farm/ranch from an early age and throughout high school.
 He also started his own lawn mowing service when he received his driver’s license as well as a car detail service with a high school friend.